Learn how to use your GI Benefits to begin your education

 Complete the Request for VA Benefits to verify your benefits.
 Certification is not automatic so be sure to complete the Request for Benefits every semester after you enroll in courses.

-You can pay your enrollment fees through the Viking Student Portal or by visiting the Cashier’s Office on either campus.
+You can pay your enrollment fees through the Viking Student System or by visiting the Cashier’s Office on either campus.

 Step 9: Pick up your College Services Card

 After paying the fee for College Services, you can take your validation sticker to the Student Center and have your picture taken for your LBCC Student ID card.

 You can view and purchase your books through the Viking Student System under LBCC Online Services or by going directly to the LBCC College Bookstore website.
 Books can also be purchased in the bookstores at the LAC and PCC campuses.